uvalib/metadata-maker/README.md

 - Optional elements include an **Unlisted** checkbox to signal unavailable data and bypass validation.
 - Names support role selection (artist, author, contributor, editor, illustrator, translator).
 Use the **+** button to repeat Name and Keyword fields as needed.
 - Language, Place of publication, Country/State/Province, publication dates, Keywords, and Literature type are driven by dropdowns.
 Keyword lookups use OCLC’s FAST vocabulary; selecting a FAST term saves both the heading and its FAST ID.
 Non-FAST keywords can still be entered manually.
 - Title, Subtitle, Edition statement, Names, Name of publisher, and Place of publication fields support special character insertion.
-Use **Insert other chars** to pick characters from the palette.
+Use the **Ω Insert other Characters** button to pick characters from the palette.
 - These same fields expose transliteration inputs automatically when non-Roman characters are supplied so that both the original script and transliterated values are captured.

 ### Generating metadata files